CheriseCodes/modern-go-web-dev/README.md

 Applications covered in the book "Modern Web Development with Go" ⭐️⭐️⭐️⭐️⭐️

 ## Branches
-**main:** following the primary postgresql implementation of the application
+**main:** follows the primary postgresql implementation of the application

 **dynamodb:** implements DynamoDB version of the application